petrafilova/refueling-log/README.md

 11) backend /api/health and /api/api-docs should be available on port 3000 while frontend is running
 12) to shutdown backend server run `docker compose down` in frontend directory

+## This application depends on 3rd party libraries.

+Backend: Libraries are listed in file backend/LICENSES

+Frontend: Libraries are listed in file frontend/LICENSES

 ### How to update list of used libraries

 If added new dependencies, list of used libraries can be updated using this script